 Remove from heat and strain the ingredients for a clear, golden broth.

 Because I drink this every morning, I vary the blend sometimes with Hawayej, Ayala, and Shabazi.
+Here is more information on the persian Lime (limon omani).

 Once the broth is strained, I pull the tender chicken thigh meat and use it for sandwiches, salads, and quick dinner add ons.